-- Prepare detailed written reports of the assessment findings, issues notices of potential hazard alerts, and provides recommendations to eliminate health and safety hazards and concerns. - Review written report to ensure accuracy of documentation including forms and worksheets, applicability of standards, and addressing all complaint and referral items. - Proofread draft report for grammar, punctuation, style, and spelling. - Complete required forms as part of report with minimal correction/editing by supervision. - Establish and document reasonable abatement/correction time schedules for all hazards/violations. - Calculate citation penalties using the policy and procedures established in the Field Operations Manual and other applicable agency and division instructions and memos. - Develop and submit new SAVEs as needed.
-Develop new citations where no specific standards exist to address complex enforcement issues. - Research and locate sources of information for new or improved safety hazard correction methods. - Research recommendations on more complicated correction methods and interim employee protections. - Prepare recommendations on requests for variance to the established safety standards. - Submit draft report for review by supervisor in a timely manner. - Work with program secretary and supervisor to finalize report. - Assist supervisors in reviewing case files and processing inspection reports of experienced-level inspectors.
+- Prepare detailed written reports of the assessment findings, issues notices of potential hazard alerts, and provides recommendations to eliminate health and safety hazards and concerns. - Review written report to ensure accuracy of documentation including forms and worksheets, applicability of standards, and addressing all complaint and referral items. - Proofread draft report for grammar, punctuation, style, and spelling. - Complete required forms as part of report with minimal correction/editing by supervision. - Establish and document reasonable abatement/correction time schedules for all hazards/violations. - Submit draft report for review by supervisor in a timely manner. - Work with program secretary and supervisor to finalize report.